-Balance, January 1, 2017 \$ 13,007 Additions for advances, including capitalized expenses and interest 58,150 Transferred to vessel cost (refer to Note 4) (67,504) Balance, December 31, 2017 \$ 3,653 Additions for advances, including capitalized expenses and interest 65,425 Transferred to vessel cost (refer to Note 4) (60,482) Balance, December 31, 2018 \$ 8,596
+Balance, January 1, 2018 \$ 3,653 Additions for advances, including capitalized expenses and interest 65,425 Transferred to vessel cost (refer to Note 4) (60,482) Balance, December 31, 2018 \$ 8,596 Additions for advances, including capitalized expenses and interest 50,423 Transferred to vessel cost (refer to Note 4) (39,725) Balance, December 31, 2019 \$ 19,294

-Advances paid for vessels represent advances paid for vessels acquisitions, vessels under construction and vessel improvements and comprise payments of installments that were due to the respective shipyard or third-party sellers, capitalized interest, certain capitalized expenses and expenditures for major improvements and regulatory compliance.
-During 2017 and 2018, such payments were made for the following vessels:
+Advances paid for vessels represent advances paid for vessels acquisitions, vessels under construction and vessel improvements and comprise payments of instalments that were due to the respective shipyard or third-party sellers, capitalized interest, certain capitalized expenses and expenditures for major improvements and regulatory compliance.
+During 2018 and 2019, such payments were made for the following vessels:

-- ~ During the year ended December 31, 2017 acquisition of the vessels: Pedhoulas Rose, Hull No. 1551, Pedhoulas Cedrus (ex-Hull No. 1552), Agios Spyridonas and costs relating to improvements of several vessels. - During the year ended December 31, 2018 acquisition of the vessels: Pedhoulas Cedrus (ex-Hull No. 1552), Mount Troodos, Hull No. 1772 and improvements to several vessels.
+- During the year ended December 31, 2018: acquisition of the vessels: Pedhoulas Cedrus and Mount Troodos, advances for Hull No. S 1772 and improvements to several vessels; and - ~ During the year ended December 31, 2019: improvements to several vessels and advances for Hull No. S 1772.

-6. Bank Debt
+6. Long Term Debt

-Bank debt is comprised of the following secured borrowings:
+Long term debt is comprised of the following borrowings: